top of page

 Beginnings

-But in November 2010 a lifelong desire to visit Egypt was realised.
+In November 2010 a lifelong desire to visit Egypt was realized.
 By the beginning of 2012 my urge to paint again was so great that I picked up a paintbrush and painted for the first time in over 20 years.
 I have not stopped since.

 Early days: The Blake Prize and The Director's Cut